-The EU’s emissions have decreased in recent years, with an accelerating trend since 2017 and a major dip in emissions in 2020 as a result of the impacts of COVID-19.
-However, emissions have increased by 5% in 2021 due to the economic rebound.
-It remains to be seen whether the policies introduced in the EU in reaction to the ongoing energy crisis will be sufficient to instigate a transformative change necessary for 1.5°C-compatibility or whether the EU and its member states replace dependency on energy imports from Russia with fossil fuel imports from other countries.
+The EU’s emissions have decreased in recent years, with an accelerating trend since 2017 and a major dip in emissions in 2020, as a result of the pandemic.
+However, emissions increased by 5% in 2021 with the economic rebound.

-While the proposals presented by the European Commission in July 2021 would result in emissions reductions of around 54% below 1990 levels, policies implemented to date would only result in emissions reductions between 36-47%.
+At the same time, the policies adopted and reported to the Commission by the member states by March 2022 would only result in emissions reductions of 35% below 1990 levels.
 This difference is the result of national policies lagging behind policies adopted at the EU level.
 We consider the lower emissions bound to be more likely and have based the CAT range on this estimate.
 The CAT rates the EU’s policies and action as “Almost sufficient”.

 The “Almost sufficient” rating indicates that the EU’s climate policies and action in 2030 are not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
 If all countries were to follow the EU’s approach, warming could be held below—but not well below—2°C.

 Our current policy projections cover a wide range, starting with bottom-up national assessments to the full implementation of agreed EU policies.
 We consider the bottom end of the range to be more likely as the top end indicates the implementation lag.
 In other words, with its recent policy enactments, the EU is close to being 1.5°C compatible in terms of its domestic action – although much more is still needed to meet its fair share to 1.5°C.